10 Great Things To Do in Jasper

 Soothe Sore Muscles

 Don’t make the mistake of not budgeting in some time for rest and relaxation.
 With so many high-energy things to do in Jasper, your poor tootsies could likely use some TLC.
 For that, head to Miette Hot Springs, the hottest hot springs in the Canadian Rockies.
-Situated less than an hour’s drive from Jasper townsite, you’ll soak up mountain views in addition to healing minerals in the thermal rich waters.
+Situated less than an hour’s drive from Jasper townsite, you’ll soak up mountain views in addition to healing minerals in the rich thermal waters.
 And don’t worry if you’ve forgotten your trunks: For just a toonie, you can rent one of those charmingly old-fashioned retro-style swimsuits.

 Photo: Jasper Motorcycle Tours